Elegance Bratton

 Elegance Bratton (born May 3, 1979) is an American filmmaker and photographer.
 He began his career in the 2010s, writing, directing, and producing a variety of projects including the short film Walk for Me, the reality television series My House, and the documentary film Pier Kids.

-In 2022, his feature film directorial debut, The Inspection, premiered at the 2022 Toronto International Film Festival and was released by A24 that November.
+Bratton's feature film directorial debut, The Inspection, premiered at the 2022 Toronto International Film Festival and was released by A24 that November.